 - Camphor is applied externally on catarrhal diseases (inflammation of a mucous membrane of respiratory tract with secretion) of the respiratory tract and muscular rheumatism.

-- Camphor is externally used in treatment of muscular strains and sprains, rheumatic conditions, joint pain, and inflammations.
+- Camphor is externally used in the treatment of muscular strains and sprains, rheumatic conditions, joint pain, and inflammations.